 Cronos’ investments abide by Canada’s Access to Cannabis for Medical Purposes Regulations (ACMPR).
 Founded in 2013 in Toronto, the fund targets Canadian firms and makes minority investments in cannabis-related firms.

 Another small-cap firm with a $581 million market capitalization, the company owns a 21.5% stake in Whistler Medical Marijuana Company and smaller positions in companies such as Canopy Growth Corp.
 (OTCMKTS:TWMJF).
 PRMCF wholly owns these small marijuana growers; In the Zone Produce, Peace Naturals and Original BC.

-Diversification is key when investing in a speculative sphere.
-You might want to dip your toes in the above funds and add in some popular cannabis-related stocks to round out your pot portfolio.
+Diversification is key when investing in a speculative sphere like marijuana ETFs.
+You might want to dip your toes in the above marijuana ETFs and add in some popular cannabis-related stocks to round out your pot portfolio.

 M1 Finance and Motif both allow you to create your own mutual fund, for extremely low fees.
 You can choose the investments, purchase your preferred amount and voila, you have your own marijuana ETF, comprised of both funds and individual stocks!

 In addition to the funds profiled above, consider adding several pure marijuana industry stocks and pot-related holdings.
 Top marijuana stocks include Canopy Growth, Aphria Inc (OTCMKTS:APHQF) and GW Pharmaceuticals.
 Peripherally related pot stocks include Scotts Miracle-Gro or Constellation Brands, Inc. (NYSE:STZ).